 BMW PGA Championship: Rory McIlroy makes final-hole blunder to fall further behind halfway lead at Wentworth

-Viktor Hovland set clubhouse target after second-round 66, with Rory McIlroy falling eight behind his Ryder Cup teammate after a final-hole double bogey; Watch the BMW PGA Championship throughout the weekend live on Sky Sports Golf
+Rory McIlroy carded a final-hole double bogey to leave him nine strokes behind halfway leader Hideki Matsuyama at Wentworth; Watch the BMW PGA Championship throughout the weekend live on Sky Sports Golf

 Rory McIlroy failed to capitalise on a back-nine birdie charge as another final-hole blunder slipped him further off the halfway lead at the BMW PGA Championship.

-McIlroy carded a double-bogey on the par-five last at Wentworth, following a bogey on the same hole on the opening day, to post a level-par 72 and drop eight strokes behind clubhouse leader Viktor Hovland.
+McIlroy carded a double-bogey on the par-five last at Wentworth, following a bogey on the same hole on the opening day, to post a level-par 72 and leave him nine strokes behind halfway leader Hideki Matsuyama.

 The world No 2 recovered from posting three consecutive bogeys on his front nine to card five birdies in a seven-hole stretch around the turn, only for his expensive finish to drop him back to three under.